ScooloV/bbpedia/docs/death_zone/sponsorship.md

 #### STAR INSURANCE GUILD
 **AVAILABLE TO ANY TEAM**

 *Everyone's seen the Cabalvision advert: "Stagecoach rolled over your foot?
 Make a claim with S.I.G.!
 Dared to eat a pie at a Rotters game?
 Make a claim with S.I.G.!
-Suffered painful injuries to your hands or feet infliccted by the face of some dumb guy who shoulda shut up when you told him to?
+Suffered painful injuries to your hands or feet inflicted by the face of some dumb guy who shoulda shut up when you told him to?
 Make a claim with S.I.G.!"*

 *The Guild doesn't generally provide cover to Blood Bowl players - for obvious reasons - but they'll happily make an exception for teams that advertise their services.
 Of course, most of those teams don't realise that payment could be demanded at any moment..*